 21. Speaking of country … here is a bearded Jones performing “Green, Green Grass of Home” — which he had a hit with, all the way back in 1966 — with Dolly Parton on her variety show “Dolly,” in 1987.

-22. And now one more country song: “Raise a Ruckus,” performed with Alison Krauss on the PBS “Soundstage” series in 2017 (and later available on AXS TV).
+22. And now one more country segment: “Opportunity to Cry” and “Raise a Ruckus,” performed with Alison Krauss on the PBS “Soundstage” series in 2017 (and later available on AXS TV).

 23. In 1988, Jones had a surprise hit with a cover of Prince’s “Kiss,” recorded with the band The Art of Noise.
 Here he is in 2014, performing it with Ed Sheeran at the AFL (Australian Football League) Grand Final in Melbourne.